kostasx/JavaScript/Week2/REVIEW.md

 |0|0|1|
 |1|1|1|

-So you can say that false in combination with `&&` always returns true
+So you can say that false in combination with `&&` always returns false
 ```js
 true && false //-> false
 false && true //-> false